-This winter hygiene bags were made and stocked with various items to distribute to a group of 5th graders at a local school when they have their class regarding puberty.
+Big Cove has made hygiene bags that were stocked with various items to distribute to a group of 5th graders at a local school when they have their class regarding puberty.

 Big Cove has a number of mission partners.
-Learn more about them here!
+Learn more about them below!

 Mission, Outreach, and Evangelism

 The BCPC community supports a variety of local, and international service and evangelism projects.
 There is an outreach mission team that meets monthly to discuss God’s call on Big Cove to the community.
 Mission and Outreach Ministry Team special events will be listed on the Events Page.
 Be sure to check it out!